crimsonkeysociety/tour_management/README.md

 * On the Settings page you can edit some site-wide options, like the default number of required shifts and tours, whether email and text reminders should be sent, and when, if ever, dues are collected.
 * You can also set add default tours or edit existing ones.
 You can also delete existing default tours on the edit default tour page.
 	* Default tours are used during [month initialization](#initialize)

+<a name="public"></a>
+#"Public" Site
+* The "public" site is available at /public.
+Here, any active member can login with their Harvard email
+* On this site, membrs can view who has signed up for tours in the upcoming months, view which tours or shifts they've signed up for or completed, and claim tours if a month has been opened by the tour coordinator
+* On the Profile page, members can see their tours and shifts from the current semester, and view their requirements status

+> **Note:** If you're a board member with access to the "full" version of the site, there will be a link in the public site menu to the "Full Site."
+You should still use the public site to sign up for tours when possible.

 <a name="admin"></a>
 #Admin